Delta vs. Ann Coulter: Why it's a big deal

 The dispute quickly went viral on Twitter, and Delta's response Sunday evening elevated it from a typical celebrity tweet storm to something larger.
 And in an age when airlines are almost universally reviled, Coulter's polarizing persona led her many critics to embrace Delta's response.
 That only added to the attention the dispute got on social media.

 Coulter didn't just attack Delta -- she even attacked the other passenger, who was sitting in the seat she was assigned to sit in.
-Coulter called her "dachshund-legged" and accused her of being an immigrant, when she tweeted "Immigrants take American jobs (& seats on @Delta)."
+Coulter called her "dachshund-legged" and implied she's an immigrant when she tweeted, "Immigrants take American jobs (& seats on @Delta)."

 Coulter also implied that the problem with Delta gate agents is that they are protected by a union when she tweeted "Does your union hate you, @Delta?"